 Up to that point, Lawson had refused to allow women aboard his aircraft but he relented when a woman representing herself as a reporter for the Buffalo paper asked to ride the next segment to Syracuse, N.Y.

-Approaching the tiny aero club flying field in Syracuse, Lawson backed off the throttle too early and the massive plane landed in a cabbage patch short of the runway, its right wingtip striking the ground, skewing the aircraft around and sending it nose-first into a drainage ditch.
+Approaching the tiny aero club flying field in Syracuse, Lawson backed off the throttle too early and the massive plane landed in the soft dirt of a cabbage patch short of the runway, its right wingtip striking the ground, skewing the aircraft around, and sending it careening into a drainage ditch.
 It came to rest nose down and tail sticking up at a 45-degree angle.

 Lawson recalled, “I didn’t feel in any mood to study facial expressions but as I looked backward and slightly upward, I was surprised to see the lady reporter with a powder puff in one hand and a looking-glass in the other, busily engaged powdering her nose.
 Later on she told someone she did not know that anything unusual had happened, thinking that when the airliner went up on to its nose that was the usual manner in which it landed.”

 There were no injuries, and very little damage to aircraft.
 After a week of repairs, the C-2 flew on to Long Island.
 Lawson spent several days basking in the glow of favorable media attention and taking local dignitaries up for short flights.
 On September 19th, the Milwaukee airliner, with 14 passengers aboard, flew to Washington D.C., where it generated another tidal wave of flattering newspaper articles.